IBM-Cloud/docs/services/DevOpsInsights/pipeline_integration.md

 </tr>
 <tr>
 <td><code>LOGICAL_ENV_NAME</code></td>
 <td>The name of the environment that the app is running in.
-This property is used to categorize the app in {{site.data.keyword.DRA_short}} dashboards.</td>
+This property is used to categorize the app in {{site.data.keyword.DRA_short}} dashboards. <br><em>This property is required in stages that deploy to staging or production environments, and is optional in all others.</em> Set it to <code>STAGING</code> for stages that deploy to staging and <code>PRODUCTION</code> for stages that deploy to production.</td>
 </tr>
 <tr>
 <td><code>BUILD_PREFIX</code></td>